Wodajo/Networking-theory/General.md

 What if I spoof `RST`? (to try to disconnect someone)

 Could I throttle everyones TCP on LAN spoofing multiple `duplicate ACK`s?
-(TCP Tahoe, TCP Reno) (wireguard use UDP, OpenVPN can use UDP or TCP.
+(TCP Tahoe, TCP Reno, as such - TCP CUBIC) (wireguard use UDP, OpenVPN can use UDP or TCP.
 I checked with TCP and it seems like it could be attacked like this)

 in `slow start`: